 Electrical and Computer Engineering

-A parallel decentralized detection system employs a bank of local detectors (LDs) that access a commonly observed phenomenon.
-The system makes a binary decision about the phenomenon, accepting one of two hypotheses (H0 ("absent") or H1 ("present")).
-The kth LD uses a local decision rule to compress its local observations yk into a binary local decision uk; uk = 0 if the kth LD accepts H0 and uk = 1 if it accepts H1.
-The kth LD sends its decision uk over a noiseless dedicated channel to a Data Fusion Center (DFC).
-The DFC combines the local decisions it receives from n LDs (u1, u2, …, un) into a single binary global decision u0 (u0 = 0 for accepting H0 or u0 = 1 for accepting H1).
+A parallel decentralized binary decision fusion architecture employs a bank of local detectors (LDs) that access a commonly-observed phenomenon.
+The system makes a binary decision about the phenomenon, accepting one of two hypotheses (H0 (“absent”) or H1 (“present”)).
+The k 1 LD uses a local decision rule to compress its local observations yk into a binary local decision uk; uk = 0 if the k 1 LD accepts H0 and uk = 1 if it accepts H1.
+The k 1 LD sends its decision uk over a noiseless dedicated channel to a Data Fusion Center (DFC).
+The DFC combines the local decisions it receives from n LDs (u1, u2, ... , un) into a single binary global decision u0 (u0 = 0 for accepting H0 or u0 = 1 for accepting H1).
 If each LD uses a single deterministic local decision rule (calculating uk from the local observation yk) and the DFC uses a single deterministic global decision rule (calculating u0 from the n local decisions), the team receiver operating characteristic (ROC) curve is in general non-concave.
-The system's performance under a Neyman-Pearson criterion may therefore be suboptimal in the sense that a mixed strategy may yield a higher probability of detection when the probability of false alarm is constrained not to exceed a certain value, a > 0.
-Specifically, a "dependent randomization" detection scheme can be applied in certain circumstances to improve the system's performance by making the ROC curve concave.
+The system’s performance under a Neyman-Pearson criterion may therefore be suboptimal in the sense that a mixed strategy may yield a higher probability of detection when the probability of false alarm is constrained not to exceed a certain value, a > 0.
+Specifically, a “dependent randomization” detection scheme can be applied in certain circumstances to improve the system’s performance by making the ROC curve concave.
 This scheme requires a coordinated and synchronized action between the DFC and the LDs.
-This study specifies when dependent randomization is needed and discusses the proper response of the detection system if synchronization between the LDs and the DFC is temporarily lost.
-In addition, we study the complexity of selected parallel decision fusion algorithms and assess the state of the art in adaptive decision fusion.
+This study specifies when dependent randomization is needed, and discusses the proper response of the detection system if synchronization between the LDs and the DFC is temporarily lost.
+In addition, the complexity of selected parallel decentralized binary decision fusion algorithms is studied and the state of the art in adaptive decision fusion is assessed.